PuneetKhamborkar/git-learnings/README.md

 # git-learnings
-A repo for Git Learnings
+A repo for Git learnings.